kanboard/documentation/content/en/v1/plugins/overrides.md

 Override HTTP Content Security Policy
 -------------------------------------

-If you would like to replace the default HTTP Content Security Policy header, you can use the method `setContentSecurityPolicy()`:
+To replace the default HTTP Content Security Policy header, use the `setContentSecurityPolicy()` method:

 ```php
 <?php